Yehezkel Ben-Ari: Inmed

 Ben-Ari is the founder and the first director of the Institute of Neurobiology of the Mediterranean sea (INMED) inaugurated in 2004.
-The Building was constructed by a highly appraised architect – the Norvegian Snøhetta- who also constructed the library of Alexandria in Egypt and the opera of Oslo amongst many outstanding institutions.
-INMED is initially based on the migration of virtually all researchers and technicians from paris (INSERM UNIT 29).
-In addition to experimental groups and facilities, INMED include a collection of art work collected by Yehezkel Ben-Ari during several decades and a special teaching ensemble devoted to lyceum classes preferentially coming from poor neighborhood.
+The Building was constructed by the Norvegian Snøhetta- who also constructed the library of Alexandria in Egypt and the opera of Oslo, amongst other institutions.
+INMED is initially based on the migration of virtually all researchers and technicians from Paris (INSERM UNIT 29).
+In addition to experimental groups and facilities, INMED includes a collection of artwork collected by Yehezkel Ben-Ari during several decades and a special teaching ensemble devoted to lyceum classes preferentially coming from poor neighborhood.